 Where do Copperheads Live?

 Copperheads live in the central and southeastern United States and some parts of northern Mexico.
-They do not live on the West Coast or in any of the states on the northern border with Canada.
+They do not live on the West Coast, but they are found in several states along the northern U.S. border, including parts of New York, Pennsylvania, and Ohio.

 Broad Banded Copperhead: only found along the southern border of Kansas, the southern border of Oklahoma, and central Texas.